-This is probably the most frequent question that writers, innovators and creative people get asked.
+This is probably the most frequent question that writers, innovators, and creative people get asked.
 One of the most popular answers is ‘From Life’.
-Some other answers are: dreams, television, conversations, walks, day dreaming, music, reading, and a whole lot more.
+Some other answers are: dreams, television, conversations, walks, daydreaming, music, reading, and a whole lot more.
+So this page addresses Creativity Explored – Where does it come from?
 The answer varies from writer to writer and basically comes down to: From Life.

 I don’t always recognize a dream as a story idea right away.
 Sometimes it takes a couple of nights and a little pondering over my dream journal to figure it out.
 Once it hits me, though, I’m off on a marathon and the clarity of the dream becomes technicolor with surround sound.
 Pretty awesome.

 Story ideas come to me in all the ways I listed above too but most of the time something just pops into my head…and sticks.
 It might be a scene, a bit of a conversation or other interaction between two figures, or any number of other things.
 Once it’s ‘in there’ it doesn’t shut up.
 It’ll replay in various ways until something about it will make me grin or light up with an “Aha!
 That’s a cool story scene/idea/plot/whatever!”

 I’ll write it down.
 I am a notorious writer-downer even if that means I have to write on my hand or, better yet, someone else’s.
 But it will get written down as soon as I recognize it for what it is.
 Then it will get stuck into a folder that’s cleverly labeled: Ideas.